(1) After the initial case management conference, do you generally schedule any further conferences?

-Squires-Lee, J.: I expect I will schedule a next date after the fact discovery cut-off that we collectively decide on at the Rule 16 conference.
+Squires-Lee, J. I will schedule a next date after the fact discovery cut-off that we collectively decide on at the Rule 16 conference.

 If your case is ready for a final pretrial conference that has not yet been scheduled, contact the session clerk (after speaking with opposing counsel, of course) and ask for one.

-Salinger, J.: I will usually not set the trial date until discovery is complete and any summary judgment motions have been decided.
+Salinger, J. I will usually not set the trial date until discovery is complete and any summary judgment motions have been decided.
 The next event will be a final pre-trial conference, requiring submission of a joint pretrial memorandum in advance; that is when I will set the trial date.
+The best way to get an earlier trial date is to finish discovery and dispositive motion practice without undue delay.

 In the BLS we give everyone a firm trial date, and do not schedule multiple trials at the same time.
 That system would break down if we set a trial date before we know whether the case is heading for trial.

-Squires-Lee, J.: I expect to follow the procedure Judge Salinger detailed in BLS2.
+Squires-Lee, J. I follow the procedure Judge Salinger detailed in BLS2.

 How far ahead of trial will you schedule motions in limine and request the submission of jury instructions, exhibit lists, verdict forms, and other pretrial items?